nodauf/GoMapEnum/README.md

 This module should be used to retrieve a list of email addresses before validating them through a user enumeration module.
 The company will be searched on Linkedin and all people working at these companies will be returned in the specified format.

+_Note that no profile will be viewed and therefore the user will not receive any notification._

 The Linkedin's session cookie `li_at` is required.

 ![User enumeration on owa](./images/linkedin-gather.png)